PhotonVision/photonvision-docs/source/docs/simulation/hardware-in-the-loop-sim.rst

 Hardware in the loop simulation is using a physical device, such as a supported co-processor running PhotonVision, to enhance simulation capabilities.
 This is useful for developing and validating code before the camera is attached to a robot, as well as reducing the work required to use WPILib simulation with PhotonVision.

 The first step is to install PhotonVision on your target device.
-Instructions can be found `here <https://docs.photonvision.org/en/latest/docs/installation/sw_install/index.html>`_ for all devices.
+Instructions can be found :ref:`here <docs/installation/index:Installation & Setup>` for all devices.

 A small amount of configuration is required after installation.
 From the PhotonVision UI, go to the sidebar and select the Settings option.
 Within the settings, turn on "Run NetworkTables Server".